johnsmccain/Chazi-Estate/INTEGRATION_SUMMARY.md

-# 🚀 DeedAI Smart Contracts Integration Summary
+# 🚀 CHAZI ESTATE Smart Contracts Integration Summary

 ## ✅ **Integration Complete!**

-Your DeedAI real estate tokenization platform has been successfully integrated with the deployed Hedera smart contracts.
+Your CHAZI ESTATE real estate tokenization platform has been successfully integrated with the deployed Hedera smart contracts.
 All contract addresses, ABIs, and interaction methods are now properly configured across both frontend and backend.

 ---